What is all this talk about PrEP?

 Who may benefit from PrEP?

-- Couples in serodiscordant relationships (one negative partner and one positive partner) where the negative partner shares responsibility.
+- People in serodiscordant relationships (one negative partner and one positive partner) where the negative partner shares responsibility.

-- Guys who find it difficult to negotiate HIV prevention with their sexual partners.
+- People who find it difficult to negotiate HIV prevention with their sexual partners.

 - Anyone who wants to feel confident in managing their own HIV sexual health.

-- Guys who prefer to engage in condom less sex (bare backing).
+- People who prefer to engage in condom less sex (bare backing).

-- Guys who have sex while inhibited by drugs or alcohol.
+- People who have sex while inhibited by drugs or alcohol.

-- Guys who have difficulties maintaining an erection while using condoms.
+- People who have difficulties maintaining an erection while using condoms.

 What is HIV?